 By Erica MacKellar

-Erica MacKellar is a policy associate in NCSL’s Fiscal Affairs Program.
+Erica MacKellar is a senior policy specialist in NCSL's Fiscal program.